weiyixue999/weiyixue999.github.io/_pages/about.md

 I am currently a second-year M.S.E. student at [GEAI Lab](https://www.embodiment.ai/) of [Tongji University](https://www.tongji.edu.cn/) and advised by Prof. Guang Chen.
 Before this, I obtained the bachelor’s degree in Vehicle Engineering at Tongji University.

-My research background is primarily in 3D computer vision, with core experience in point cloud registration, 3D scene reconstruction and generation.
-In the short term, my research centers on investigating the intersection of generative models and 3D vision, with a specific focus on tasks such as 3D generation and scene editing.
-Looking further ahead, I am deeply interested in the potential of world models and their applications, such as in simulation and the integration with vision-language-action (VLA) systems.
+My research centers on exploring the intersection of generative modeling and 3D vision, with a particular emphasis on problems such as 3D content generation and 3D-aware video generation.
+Looking further ahead, I am deeply interested in the broader potential of world models and generative models, both from theoretical perspectives and in terms of their practical applications.
 &nbsp;